General Policies & Restrictions

 Graduates of the full-time online program will not be ranked against students studying full-time on the main campus within the traditional program.

 Full-time TKA Online students are not eligible to participate in on-campus activities.
+Including Fine Arts & Athletics (fees apply) but are no permitted to attend the Washington DC trip, Philadelphia trip or Senior Trip.

 Full-time Traditional students wishing to use TKA Online as a supplement to their on-campus course load in a part-time capacity will not experience a change in their extra-curricular eligibility status.
 These students should be aware of, and adhere to, the following guidelines set forth by the TKA Secondary Administration: